Dynamic Sparse Training with Structured Sparsity: Introduction

-Our work presents a best-of-both-worlds approach: we exploit the \gls{dst} framework to learn \emph{both} a highly-sparse \emph{and} structured representation while maintaining the generalization performance of \gls{dst} and dense baselines.
-In summary, our work makes the following contributions: \begin{enumerate}[noitemsep] \item We propose a novel sparse-to-sparse \gls{dst} method, \gls{srigl}, based on \gls{rigl}~\citep{evci_rigging_2021}. \Gls{srigl} learns a \gls{snn} with constant fan-in structured sparsity (\cref{fig:constfanin}) while maintaining generalization comparable with \gls{rigl} up to a high sparsity level (99\%) for a variety of network architectures.
-This structure is a particular case of ``N:M sparsity'' which requires $N$ out of $M$ consecutive weights to be non-zero~\citep{NvidiaA100}. \item Our empirical analysis shows that at sparsity levels >90\% \gls{rigl} ablates whole neurons.
-By allowing ablation in \gls{srigl}, we match the generalization performance of \gls{rigl} even in this high-sparsity regime. \item We motivate our choice of structure with a theoretical analysis of \gls{snn} output norm variance --- a property related to training stability --- and find that the constant fan-in constraint does not have a negative effect. \item We demonstrate that, similar to other N:M sparsity variants~\citep{NvidiaA100}, our constant fan-in sparsity enables a compact representation that is not only parameter- and memory-efficient, but also amenable to real-world acceleration.
-While hardware support for our specific form of N:M sparsity is not yet available, we observe increased performance with highly sparse networks over dense baseline at inference time even with only a naive PyTorch CPU implementation. \end{enumerate}
+Our work presents a best-of-both-worlds approach: we exploit the \gls{dst} framework to learn \emph{both} a highly-sparse \emph{and} structured representation while maintaining generalization performance.
+In summary, our work makes the following contributions: \begin{enumerate}[noitemsep] \item We propose a novel sparse-to-sparse \gls{dst} method, \gls{srigl}, based on \gls{rigl}~\citep{evci_rigging_2021}. \Gls{srigl} learns a \gls{snn} with constant fan-in fine-grained structured sparsity (\cref{fig:constfanin}) while maintaining generalization comparable with \gls{rigl} up to a high sparsity level (99\%) for a variety of network architectures.
+This structure is a particular case of ``N:M sparsity'' which requires $N$ out of $M$ consecutive weights to be non-zero~\citep{mishra_accelerating_2021}. \item Our empirical analysis shows \gls{rigl}, at sparsity levels > 90\%, ablates whole neurons.
+By allowing neuron ablation in \gls{srigl}, we match \gls{rigl} generalization even in this high-sparsity regime. \item We enable neuron ablation in \gls{srigl} across all sparsity regimes.
+We find this structured sparsity is complementary to the constant fan-in sparsity in improving real-world inference timings while maintaining generalization comparable to unstructured \gls{dst} methods. \item We demonstrate that constant fan-in sparsity enables a compact representation that is not only parameter- and memory-efficient, but also amenable to real-world acceleration.
+We observe significantly reduced real-world timings for online inference using our CPU-based PyTorch implementation and for batched inference using a GPU-based implementation from \citet{schultheis_towards_2023} over dense and unstructured baselines. \end{enumerate}